P2PLearning/DSA/homeworks/README.md

 # How to submit my homework?

-Put your code in a file with format: *FirstName-LastName.txt*, for example, Hien-To.txt.
+Put your code in a file with format: *FirstName-LastName.java*, for example, Hien-To.java.

-Put your file under the corresponding folder: *homeworks/week[i]/FirstName-LastName.txt*
+Put your file under the corresponding folder: *homeworks/week[i]/FirstName-LastName.java*

+Note: If your code is in python or c++, you can use different suffix, e.g., .py or .cpp

 # Homeworks